-^{}Corresponding Author. e-mail: wchueh@stanford.edu; braatz@mit.edu
+$^{\ ^{\}star} Corresponding \ Author. \ e-mail: \ wchueh@stanford.edu; \ braatz@mit.edu$

-Characterization at the materials and cell level generates a mechanistic understanding of battery aging [19-22]; however, the throughput is relatively low [23].
-In recent years, machine learning (ML) techniques have been developed to analyze battery aging through a data-driven lens [24-39].
-While ML techniques are high in throughput, a purely data-driven approach overlooks key scientific and engineering insights.
-Despite the predictive power of complex black-box ML models (e.g., deep learning), the relationships between cycling conditions and battery aging mechanisms are unclear.
-On the other hand, physics-based electrochemical simulations, such as the Doyle-Fuller-Newman model [40-42], are physically interpretable.
-Nonetheless, predicting battery lifetime under unseen conditions remains challenging due to the complexity of interconnected aging phenomena [14] and model parameter identifiability [43].
-Yet another approach are mechanistic models which involve estimation of electrode capacities and lithium inventory [44-46].
-These models capture aggregate physical mechanisms with fewer model parameters than physics-based simulations [47-51].
-Tracking electrode capacities independently provides a clear picture of what types of degradation occur under various operating conditions [23, 52].
+Characterization at the materials and cell level generates a mechanistic understanding of battery 34 aging [19-22]; however, the throughput is relatively low [23].
+In recent years, machine learning (ML) 35 techniques have been developed to analyze battery aging through a data-driven lens [24-39].
+While ML 36 techniques are high in throughput, a purely data-driven approach overlooks key scientific and engineer-37 ing insights.
+Despite the predictive power of complex black-box ML models (e.g., deep learning), the 38 relationships between cycling conditions and battery aging mechanisms are unclear.
+On the other hand, 39 physics-based electrochemical simulations, such as the Doyle-Fuller-Newman model [40-42], are physi-40 cally interpretable.
+Nonetheless, predicting battery lifetime under unseen conditions remains challenging 41 due to the complexity of interconnected aging phenomena [14] and model parameter identifiability [43].
+42 Yet another approach are mechanistic models which involve estimation of electrode capacities and lithium 43 inventory [44-46].
+These models capture aggregate physical mechanisms with fewer model parameters 44 than physics-based simulations [47-51].
+Tracking electrode capacities independently provides a clear 45 picture of what types of degradation occur under various operating conditions [23, 52].
+46

-A challenge with developing and benchmarking battery aging models is that publicly available datasets do not contain a wide range of operating conditions.
-Existing datasets are typically collected with specific applications in mind [53-57].
-For example, Attia, Severson, and colleagues focused on optimizing electric vehicle fast charging protocols [58, 59].
-Diao et al. examined different temperatures to understand how temperatures accelerate battery aging [60].
-Paulson, Ward, and colleagues tested several cell chemistries to understand differences in battery aging and build transferable ML models [34, 61].
-Wildfeuer et al. examined different state-of-charge (SOC) ranges and temperatures in both cycling and calendar aging tests to investigate different experimental factors, but did not apply ML techniques to analyze the large dataset [62].
-There remains a significant gap in interpretable data-driven models that can comprehensively apply to large datasets.
-The lack of available data spanning many use cases, including a wide range of SOC, charging, and discharging protocols, further compounds this challenge.
+A challenge with developing and benchmarking battery aging models is that publicly available 47 datasets do not contain a wide range of operating conditions.
+Existing datasets are typically collected 48 with specific applications in mind [53-57].
+For example, Attia, Severson, and colleagues focused on opti-49 mizing electric vehicle fast charging protocols [58, 59].
+Diao et al. examined different temperatures to 50 understand how temperatures accelerate battery aging [60].
+Paulson, Ward, and colleagues tested various 51 cell chemistries to understand the differences in their aging and build transferable ML models [34, 61].
+52 As a final example, Wildfeuer et al. examined different state-of-charge (SOC) ranges and temperatures 53 in both cycling and calendar aging tests to investigate different experimental factors, but did not apply 54 ML techniques to analyze the large dataset [62].
+There remains a significant gap in interpretable data-55 driven models that can be comprehensively applied to large datasets.
+The lack of available data spanning 56 many use cases, including a wide range of SOC, charging, and discharging protocols, further compounds 57 this challenge.
+58

 In this work, we develop a physically interpretable, data-driven understanding of lithium-ion battery aging.
 We generate a large dataset consisting of 363 cells under 218 unique cycling conditions spanning diverse use cases and aging trajectories.
-We apply interpretable ML with explainable features to track 16 health metrics.
-With this framework, we begin to answer three principal questions: 1) how do cells degrade?
-2) when will cells degrade? and 3) what factors influence degradation?
-We demonstrate that physically meaningful features must be used in combination with methods that robustly extract feature importance [63-67].
-With our explainable data-driven model, we analyze and understand battery aging further than would be possible with either a data-driven or physics-based approach alone.
+We apply interpretable ML with explainable features to track

+16 mechanistic SOH metrics.
+With this framework, we begin to answer three principal questions: 1) how 62 do cells degrade?
+2) when will cells degrade? and, most critically, 3) what factors influence degradation?
+63 We demonstrate that physically meaningful features must be used in combination with methods that 64 robustly extract feature importance [63-67].
+Our approach of using interpretable features also reveals 65 which and how mechanistic SOH metrics can be predicted from early cycle data, addressing the challenge 66 that features used for early prediction tasks are difficult to meaningfully interpret, such as the features 67 employed in Severson et al. [58].
+With our explainable data-driven model, we analyze and understand 68 battery aging further than would be possible with either a data-driven or physics-based approach alone.
+69 More generally, constraining ML models to use features that have clear physical meaning dramatically 70 enhances interpretability and explainability, complementing purely data-driven featurization approaches.